 Founder and west coast curator of bicoastal nonprofit art organization specializing in artists who engage the human-nature interface. ecoartspace has produced more than 40 exhibitions, 100 programs, working with 400+ artists in fifteen states nationally and 8 countries internationally.
 Over 200,000 people have attended our programs produced in collaboration with over 150 organizations.
 Current projects include a media archive of video interviews with artists and a collection of exhibitions ephemera for research purposes.Co-publisher of ecovention.

 Marin Community Foundation.
-Novato, CAOrganized national call for juried exhibition and curated two large scale group exhibitions.
+Novato, CAOrganized national calls for juried exhibition and curated six large scale group exhibitions.
 Each exhibition includes over 100 artworks and ranges from 20-60 artists.
-The foundation offices are located in a unique retired military airfield hanger.
+The foundation offices are located in a unique retired military airfield hanger in Hamilton Field.